Kradios9/Kradios9/README.md

 - 💻 Experienced in mobile app development with Flutter, Kotlin and Swift and backend development with Firebase, SQLITE and Node.js.
 - 💻 Experienced in Web development with Reactjs, Angularjs and for the backend with ASP.NET, Django, Node.js and Symfony.
 - 🚀 Always seeking new challenges and opportunities for growth.
+- 🎨 Creative thinker with a knack for problem-solving.

 ## Interests
 - 🎮 Gaming: I enjoy playing RPGs and strategy games.